jaytonn237/WHSTechNotes/journal.md

  my plans for winter break is 7v7 tournements, hanging out with my friends go outta town to see my family and my cousins.
 # January 29, 2026
 The test i took was the reading 2,test and I feel like performed good because one thing i did well was not sleep during the test as much but i struggled with getting off track on test I think tesgt prep would help because it could help you during the test i havent reached my goal score, my next step is to lock in and pass.
+# February 2, 2026
+what it means to behave professionally in shared spaces such as classrooms is to not talk when the teacher is talking, dont be disrepectfull to another, and get work done.